 Usually, when we are confronted with a claim that So-and-So makes HDMI cable in the U.S., our attention is directed to some page or other on So-and-So's site which is said to contain this claim.
 But when we read these pages, we never actually find an explicit claim of U.S. manufacture.
 Rather, we find at most a sort of careful, indirect suggestion that the cable is made under the auspices of the company in question.
 "We manufacture these cables to the finest tolerances" or "we spare no expense in manufacturing to bring you the best cable on the market today" does not equate to "we build these in our own shop with our own hands."
 Rather, when a private-labeled product is manufactured to order, it is conventional--if arguably somewhat misleading--to refer to oneself as the manufacturer when one is really only the party ordering it from the manufacturer.

 We choose to be very direct and explicit about this.
-We do not manufacture our own HDMI cables; but Belden makes our cable stock, in Kentucky and in Indiana, according to a design which was engineered for us, which is unique to Blue Jeans Cable and which is not available anywhere else, and we currently have this bulk cable terminated for us in China.
-We hope to move our cable termination work, at least in large part, to the U.S. in future; if and when we do, you'll know--because we'll say so in straightforward and unambiguous terms.
+We do not manufacture our own HDMI cables; but Belden makes the cable stock for our Series-FE and 1E (and previously for Series-F, Series-F2, and Series-1), in the USA, according to a design which was engineered for us, which is unique to Blue Jeans Cable and which is not available anywhere else, and we currently have this bulk cable terminated for us in China.
+If we ever figure out a reasonable way to do this termination work in the USA, we'd love to bring it home; if we do, you'll know--because we'll say so in straightforward and unambiguous terms.
+Heck, we'll probably post photos of the work being done.

-We are confident that, at this date, there is no manufacturer who makes HDMI cable and terminates HDMI cable assemblies in the United States; but anyone who has information to the contrary is welcome to prove us wrong.
+We are confident that, at this date, there is no manufacturer who makes HDMI cable and terminates HDMI cable assemblies in the United States (other than the aforementioned Nordost); but anyone who has information to the contrary is welcome to prove us wrong.
 Here's what one would expect to find, if there were a U.S. manufacturer of HDMI cable:

 We've worked on US termination of HDMI cable; we've had special proprietary connectors made on a prototype basis, and have put many hours and lots of money into the problem, and haven't cracked it.
 The problem, simply, is that Chinese labor is very, very cheap, and hard to compete with; we have concluded that while it's practically feasible to terminate the cable in the USA, when our customers saw the price tag we'd have no customers left.
-We remain, however, the ONLY vendor whose HDMI cable stock is manufactured in the U.S. If you are looking for an HDMI cable with actual U.S. content, our Belden HDMI products are the only ones that fit the bill; and while our termination work is still being done overseas, approximately 80% of the money we spend on Belden HDMI goes not to China, but to the men and women of Belden.
+But if you are looking for an HDMI cable with actual U.S. content, our Belden HDMI products are the only ones that fit the bill; and while our termination work is still being done overseas, approximately 80% of the money we spend on Belden HDMI goes not to China, but to the men and women of Belden.
 We work out details with Belden engineers and sales people in Richmond, Indiana, and when we visit the plant, we shake hands with the skilled workers who run the machines that draw, extrude, wrap and cable our HDMI products.
 We are proud to be an American manufacturer, and we are proud to support American manufacturing, and America's manufacturing workers, to the fullest extent possible.

-1. We raise two points here regarding Belden, to avoid confusion.
+3. Two points here regarding Belden, to avoid confusion.
 First, BelDEN is not BelKIN; Belkin is a vendor of, among other things, Chinese-made HDMI cables, and is unrelated to Belden.
-Second, in approximately October 2007, Belden intorduced an HDMI cable under its own brand, in its "HomeChoice" line, marketed primarily to installers; this product is made in China by Belden's LTK subsidiary and is not related to the American-made cable stocks which Belden designed and builds for us.
+Second, in approximately October 2007, Belden intorduced an HDMI cable under its own brand, in its "HomeChoice" line, marketed primarily to installers; this product was made in China by Belden's LTK subsidiary and is not related to the American-made cable stocks which Belden designed and built for us.